Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Predictions of our model

 \subsection{Expected level of correlation between residual maps}

-Our dust model assumes that only a single spectral parameter, $\beta$ or $T$, fluctuate in the light cone, but not both simultaneously (hypothesis \ref{HM3}, Sect.~\ref{sec:hypotheses}).
+Our dust model assumes that only a single spectral parameter, $\beta$ or $T$, fluctuates in the light cone, but not both simultaneously (hypothesis \ref{HM3}, Sect.~\ref{sec:hypotheses}).
 Fluctuations in $T$ or $\beta$ propagate into the residual maps.
-Then, how well do the maps of residuals correlate through frequencies?
+We next examine how well the residual maps correlate across frequencies.

-If we limit the moment expansion of Eq.~\eqref{eq:Rcxi-ai} to the first order, then $\R_i\simeq\asio\,P_0\left(\Wone-\mWone\right)$ and $\R_j\simeq\asjo\,P_0\left(\Wone-\mWone\right)$.
+Limiting the moment expansion of Eq.~\eqref{eq:Rcxi-ai} to first order gives $\R_i\simeq\asio\,P_0\left(\Wone-\mWone\right)$ and $\R_j\simeq\asjo\,P_0\left(\Wone-\mWone\right)$.
 Residuals maps become simply proportional to each other.
 The correlation of $\R_i$ with $\R_j$ is perfect.
-This conclusion is also valid for $\RP$ and for $\Rt$.
-Introducing higher order $n$ will tend to weaken this correlation by adding up the common signals $\Wn$ in the two channels $i$ and $j$, but weighted with frequency-dependent coefficients $\ain$ and $\ajn$ distinct from $\aio$ and $\ajo$.
-From the values of $\ain$ (also displayed in Fig.~\ref{fig:a-nu}), we can compute the Pearson correlation coefficients $\rho(\ain,\aim)$ across frequencies $\nu_i$ between the spectral parameters taken at two distinct orders $n$ and $m$.
+This conclusion also holds for $\RP$ and for $\Rt$.
+Introducing higher-order $n$ weakens this correlation by adding the common signals $\Wn$ in channels $i$ and $j$, but are weighted with frequency-dependent coefficients $\ain$ and $\ajn$, which differ from $\aio$ and $\ajo$.
+From the values of $\ain$ (also displayed in Fig.~\ref{fig:a-nu}), we computed the Pearson correlation coefficients $\rho(\ain,\aim)$ across frequencies $\nu_i$ between the spectral parameters taken at two distinct orders $n$ and $m$.
 We find $\rho(\aiu^{\,\beta},\aid^{\,\beta})=-0.958$ and $\rho(\aiu^\T,\aid^\T)=-0.999$ between orders $n=1$ and $m=2$, and $\rho(\aiu^{\,\beta},\ait^\beta)=0.905$ and $\rho(\aiu^\T,\ait^\T)=0.998$ between orders $n=1$ and $m=3$.
-Despite their change in amplitude or sign from one order to another, the spectral gradients $\ain$ remain well correlated to each other from first, to second and third orders.
+Despite changes in amplitude or sign from one order to another, the spectral gradients $\ain$ remain well correlated across the first, second, and third orders.
 This correlation is particularly strong for temperature fluctuations.
-Taking into account that the first order, which produces a perfect frequency-correlation, dominates the signal, we expect the sum $\sumn \asin\left(\Wsn-\mWsn\right)$ to remain very well correlated through frequencies $\nu_i$.
-In the frame of our hypothesis \ref{HM3}, we conclude that our model, even including orders higher than one in the moment expansion, predicts a perfect correlation of residual maps across frequencies if only the dust temperature varies, and a strong but not perfect correlation if only the dust spectral index varies.
-We therefore have the first prediction \ref{eq:P1} of our model
+Considering that the first order, which produces a perfect frequency-correlation, dominates the signal, we expect the sum $\sumn \asin\left(\Wsn-\mWsn\right)$ to remain very well correlated through frequencies $\nu_i$.
+Within the framework of our hypothesis \ref{HM3}, our model, even including orders higher than one in the moment expansion, predicts a perfect correlation of residual maps across frequencies if only the dust temperature varies, and a strong but not perfect correlation if only the dust spectral index varies.
+We therefore obtain the first prediction \ref{eq:P1} of our model: